GUSCRAWFORD/ngx-tree-view/README.md

     {name:'Antarctica'}
   ];
   options =  {
-    select:'leaves', // Only reflect selected child notes, ('all' selects any, null hides the checkbox) glyphs:TREE_VIEW_GLYPH_CONFIGS.fontAwesomeCarets // A default selection of font-awesome carets
+    select:'leaves', // Only reflect selected childless nodes, ('all' selects any, null hides the checkbox) glyphs:TREE_VIEW_GLYPH_CONFIGS.fontAwesomeCarets // A default selection of font-awesome carets
     map: {
       children:'children',    // The property to enumerate children on